Hinsdale Central High School: History

 The high school began as a single classroom added in 1879 to the elementary school, then known as South Side School.
 The classroom was added when community members saw the need for education beyond eighth grade.
 All twelve grades shared the ca. 1866 schoolhouse, built at Garfield and Third Streets by William Robbins.
 At this time, there were five teachers, including the principal, teaching about 120 students grades 1 through 12.
 The first high school class graduated in 1883 and had four students: Alice Warren, Minnie Hinds, Grace Redfield, and Florence Webster.

 In 1894 the school building burned, and was replaced by a new building on the same site.
 In 1911 the school district was reorganized, and the school became officially known as Hinsdale Township High School.
 In 1916 a new school building was completed nearby.

-By the 1930s, a site for a new school to serve the growing community was purchased south of town at the corner of 55th & Grant Streets.
+By the 1930s, a site for a new school to serve the growing community was purchased south of town at the corner of 55th and Grant Streets.
 Though a new football field was dedicated on this property in 1932, Depression and World War II constraints postponed construction until 1948.
 The current high school building was dedicated in 1950.

 By the 1960s, two additional school sites were purchased.
 Hinsdale South High School opened in 1965 at the corner of Clarendon Hills Road and 75th Street in Darien.
 It was then that the word "Central" was added to the name of the school.
 The other property at the corner of Midwest Road and 31st Street in Oak Brook, for a potential Hinsdale North High School, was later determined to be not needed, and was sold.
 This property now forms part of the Trinity Lakes Subdivision.

 In 2004, the school underwent additional construction to alleviate crowded hallways and rebuild deteriorating parts of the building.
 The reconstruction included a new 5 million dollar library, extended cafeteria, and connected hallways greatly opening up the campus and improving the flow of traffic.